Musaibrahim0/The-dice-game/README.md

 # The-dice-game

-the dice game which is made using raw html javascript and css adding it's using some javascript functionalities mainly there are 2 two players who can play the game who ever gets the big number is the winner.
+The dice game, which is made using raw
+HTML, JavaScript, and CSS, it uses some JavaScript functionalities mainly 2 two players can play the game, whoever gets the big number is the winner.